actions/upload-artifact/README.md

 ```

 ## Where does the upload go?
-In the top right corner of a workflow run, once the run is over, if you used this action, there will be a `Artifacts` dropdown which you can download items from.
+In the top right corner of a workflow run, once the run is over, if you used this action, there will be an `Artifacts` dropdown which you can download items from.
 Here's a screenshot of what it looks like<br/>
 <img src="https://user-images.githubusercontent.com/16109154/72556687-20235a80-386d-11ea-9e2a-b534faa77083.png" width="375" height="140">

 There is a trashcan icon that can be used to delete the artifact.
 This icon will only appear for users who have write permissions to the repository.